duality-solutions/Sequence/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `silkd` for your own use.
+You can ignore this section if you are building `sequenced` for your own use.

-silkd/silk-cli binaries are not included in the Silk-Qt.app bundle.
+sequenced/sequence-cli binaries are not included in the Sequence-Qt.app bundle.

-If you are building `silkd` or `Silk-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `sequenced` or `Sequence-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: